SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 health.

 For today, Pfizer tested doses of 10&mu;g, 20&mu;g, and 30&mu;g (the original dose for adults) in a dose-finding Phase 1 trial.
-It's applying for EUA for the 10&mu;g dose ages 5-11 as tested in a Phase 2/3 trial, and sticking with the 30&mu;g dose for 12 and older.
+They picked 10&mu;g and are today applying for EUA for the 10&mu;g dose ages 5-11 as tested in a Phase 2/3 trial, and sticking with the 30&mu;g dose for 12 and older.
 Pfizer says that dose in ages 5-11 a vaccine efficacy (i.e., reduction in probability of infection compared to unvaccinated) of 91%.
 As historical vaccines go, that's excellent.
 The issues will likely be (a) medical need, and (b) side effects in otherwise healthy children who aren't at huge COVID-19 risk anyway.
 Let's hope the latter are just headache and mild fever.

-They compared 1518 kids in the treatment arm (3 got COVID-19) vs 750 in the placebo arm (16 got COVID-19), so it should be adequately powered to see reasonably-sized effects.
+They compared 1518 kids in the treatment arm (3 got COVID-19) vs 750 in the placebo arm (16 got COVID-19), so it should be adequately powered to see reasonably-sized effects (but _not_ rare events, like rare adverse events such as anaphylaxis).

 Just a guess based on the numbers in each arm: I bet they did 2:1 randomization into the treatment vs placebo arms.
 In fact, just from those 4 integers, we can do our own little prediction of what they'll report for vaccine efficacy:

 $$
 \begin{align*}